433 Eros: Visibility from Earth

 On 31 January 2012, Eros passed Earth at 0.17867 AU, about 70 times the distance to the Moon, with a visual magnitude of +8.1.
 During rare oppositions, every 81 years, such as in 1975 and 2056, Eros can reach a magnitude of +7.0, which is brighter than Neptune and brighter than any main-belt asteroid except 1 Ceres, 4 Vesta and, rarely, 2 Pallas and 7 Iris.
 Under this condition, the asteroid actually appears to stop, but unlike the normal condition for a body in heliocentric conjunction with Earth, its retrograde motion is very small.
 For example, in January and February 2137, it moves retrograde only 34 minutes in right ascension.

 In popular culture

 In the novel and television series The Expanse, a catastrophic science experiment is unleashed on a civilian population living within tunnels cut through Eros.
 This so-called "Eros Incident" ends with the asteroid mysteriously breaking its usual orbit and crashing into Venus.

-It makes an appearance in the novel (and its film adaption) Ender's Game by Orson Scott Card, serving as a base for humanity.
+It makes an appearance in the novel (and its film adaptation) Ender's Game by Orson Scott Card, serving as a base for humanity and the location of Command School after having been captured from the invading aliens (the Formics) prior to the initial novel who had used the asteroid as their forward operating base in their previous invasion.

 In the Space Angel episode 'Visitors from Outer Space' (title text not quite matching narration), Scott McCloud and his crew are forced to destroy Eros by deflecting it into the Sun, after it becomes a hazard to spacecraft navigation.

+It is the setting for the entirety of the plot of the novel Captive Universe by Harry Harrison.

+During Grant Morrison's relaunch of the Justice League, Eros was used to imprison the General after attacking the Justice League.